icicel/efficient-turf-v2/README.md

 Keep in mind that zones are counted as crossings if they give zero points (that is, if you own them and the revisit timer hasn't passed yet).

+The optimizations offered are:
+- `removeUnusedConnections` - Removes ALL crossings and connections that don't lie on any direct route
+- (WIP)

 Lastly, a Scenario can be solved using any implementation of Solver.
 Simply call `Solver.solve` and pass the Scenario as the argument.
 It returns a Route, a list of Nodes visited.